-Naltrexone is an orally available narcotic antagonist which, when given to an opioid dependent individual, causes withdrawal symptoms.
-These symptoms are manage with the addition of clonidine for 10-14 days after which clonidine is withdraw and the patient is continued on naltrexone alone.
-Now if the person takes an opioid, there are no pleasurable experiences, as the opioid receptors are blocke by naltrexone.
+Naltrexone is an orally available narcotic antagonist which, when give to an opioid dependent individual, causes withdrawal symptoms.
+These symptoms are manage with the addition of clonidine for 10-14 days after which clonidine is withdraw and the patient is continue on naltrexone alone.
+Now if the person takes an opioid, there are no pleasurable experiences, as the opioid receptors are block by naltrexone.
 Therefore, this method is a combination of detoxiﬁcation and maintenance treatment.
-The usual dose of naltrexone is 100 mg orally, administered on alternate days.
+The usual dose of naltrexone is 100 mg orally, administere on alternate days.

 The other detoxiﬁcation agents include LAAM (levo-alpha-acetyl-methadol), propoxyphene, diphenoxylate, buprenorphine (long acting synthetic partial μ-agonist which can be administered sublingually), and lofexidine (α2 agonist, similar to clonidine).

 In particular, Buprenorphine has recently used widely for detoxiﬁcation as well as for maintenance treatment in many parts of the World.
 Care must be exercised as there is potential for misuse with buprenorphine.